yuanz03/tp/docs/UserGuide.md

 ### Editing a player: `edit`

 Edits an existing player in the PlayBook.
+Existing values will be updated to the input values.

 Format: `edit pl/PLAYER_NAME [n/NEW_PLAYER_NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [tm/TEAM_NAME] [t/TAG]…​`

-* Edits the player with the specified `PLAYER_NAME` from the PlayBook.
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
-* When editing the `NEW_PLAYER_NAME` or `TEAM_NAME` fields, comparisons are case-insensitive, i.e., values differing only by letter case are treated as identical.
-* When editing tags, the existing tags of the player will be removed i.e, adding of tags is not cumulative.
-* You can remove all the player's tags by typing `t/` without specifying any tags after it.
 * `PLAYER_NAME` must be the same as an existing player in the PlayBook.
 * `PLAYER_NAME` is case-insensitive, e.g. `john doe` is the same as `John Doe`.
 * `PLAYER_NAME` should not be blank.